-If you would like to submit written comment at a later time, information is located at the sign-in table.
-Please note all comments must be received no later than 6:00 p.m.
-Central Time next Monday, October 13.
+If you would like to submit written comment at

+a later time, information is located at the sign-in table.
+Please note all comments must be received no later than 6:00 p.m Central Time next Monday, October the view of citizens on this plan.